CurtisONeal/video2notes-v2/.clinerules/current_task.md

 *   **Result:**
     *   [COMPLETE] summarizer.py implemented.
     *   [COMPLETE] Tests passed (12/12).
+    *   [NOTE] The warning (PydanticSerializationUnexpectedValue) is coming from litellm's internal Pydantic models when serializing the response.
+It's a known warning in some versions of litellm interacting with Pydantic v2, but it doesn't affect the functionality or the correctness of our code.
+We can safely ignore it for now.

 ### 5. Module: Orchestrator & CLI
 *   **Goal:** Tie it all together into a single command and define the output logic.